-Both email and social promotion encouraged the target audience to take an online survey created by Drive Research in order to pre-screen prospective focus group participants.
+Both email and social promotion encouraged the target audience to take a recruitment screener created by Drive Research in order to pre-screen prospective focus group participants.

-If selected, the focus group recruits received a confirmation email asking them to reply back “yes” if wanting to participate in the restaurant market research.
+If selected, the focus group recruits received a confirmation email asking them to reply back “yes” if they wanted to participate in the restaurant market research.

 On a Wednesday evening, the first focus group began at 5:30 p.m. with the second focus group to follow at 7:30 p.m.

-As a restaurant market research company, Drive Research recommends holding two separate groups to answer similar questions.
-Hosting a second focus group will act as a gut check to verify the data and findings discovered from the first group.
+That's because hosting a second focus group will act as a gut check to verify the data and findings discovered from the first group.

-Drive Research invited stakeholders from the local restaurant and the advertising agency assisting with the branding to our focus group facility in Syracuse.
+Additionally, Drive Research invited stakeholders from the local restaurant and the advertising agency assisting with the branding to our focus group facility in Syracuse.